Ask Duck Creek Family Dental if our services are right for youMake an Appointment

 The gums around the area where the tooth was removed will be sore for some time and you will be given specific post-op instructions to ensure optimal healing.

 When is a Tooth Extraction Recommended?

 There are several reasons why tooth extractions are recommended, including the following:

 - Impacted teeth (this service is often referred out to an Oral Surgeon)

 - Preparation for dental implants

 - Prevent gum disease or an infection from spreading

 If the wisdom teeth or impacted teeth in the back of the mouth were removed, you will need to keep the area clean and avoid eating from that side or drinking anything with a straw to protect the area while it heals.
 Also, if the blood clot forming over the extraction area is dislodged or removed, it can delay healing and increase the risk of infection.

-If you are looking for an experienced dentist for wisdom teeth removal, tooth extractions before dental implants, or other dentistry treatments, turn to Duck Creek Family Dental for a stress-free experience.
+If you are looking for an experienced provider for wisdom teeth removal, tooth extractions before dental implants, or other dentistry treatments, turn to Duck Creek Family Dental for a stress-free experience.

-To make you comfortable during your tooth extraction our office offers sedation dentistry to make the process as painless as possible.
 It is important to remember that whether you have impacted teeth or a severely damaged tooth that cannot be saved, getting timely treatment can improve your oral health.
-Your dentist at Duck Creek Family Dental can determine if you need a surgical tooth extraction.
+Your experienced provider at Duck Creek Family Dental can determine if you need a surgical tooth extraction.
 For more information, call us at 563-888-1340.